platformio/platformio-docs/userguide/remote/cmd_agent.rst

 your devices **WITHOUT** extra software, services, SSH, VPN, tunneling or opening incoming network ports.

-:ref:`pio_remote` supports wired and wireless devices.
+:ref:`pioremote` supports wired and wireless devices.
 Wired devices should be connected physically to host machine where :ref:`cmd_remote_agent` is started, where wireless devices should be visible for :ref:`cmd_remote_agent` to provide network operations Over-The-Air (OTA).